This post may contain affiliate links. See our affiliate disclaimer here.

 Deciding to tow a car behind your motorhome is a big—and confusing—decision.

 If we do tow, should we get a tow dolly or tow four wheels down?
 If we tow four wheels down, what kind of tow package should we get?
-What’s least expensive?
-What’s safest?
+What’s the least expensive?
+What’s the safest?
 Should I tow a car behind my RV at all?

 Driving Without a Tow Vehicle or “Toad”

 Our first year RVing, we drove our 1994 Class C motorhome to 48 states without a tow vehicle.
 This meant Heath drove our rig through cities like Austin, Los Angeles, New York City, Cleveland, San Francisco, and many others.

 What We Liked About NOT Having a Tow Car:

 - We saved a couple of thousand dollars by not having to buy a tow package or tow dolly.

 - Driving without a tow car was one less stress factor as a new RVer.